Capstone-robotics-at-home/Capstone_sim/README.md

 # virtual2D:
-A simple environment using Matplotlib
+* A simple environment using Matplotlib
 ![picture](pic.jpg)
+* It can wait for command sent to cmd.txt file.
+* I can cooperate with video-real file in Capstone-Integration repository.
+To do so, you might need a second screen, run virtual2D on the first screen and video-real on the second screen.

 # cmd_operate:
-operate cmd.txt file to write/ read/ send command.
+* operate cmd.txt file to write/ read/ send command.
+* to run socket client on the Jetbot, you need to check jetbotController repository.

 # gym_rev folder(not recommended):
 * Repo for 3D rendering using gym.MuJoCo.